-Key indicators of global climate change also include the changing concentrations of the radiatively important GHGs that are significant drivers for this change (e.g., Denman et al., 2007; Forster et al., 2007).
-Figures 1.5 through 1.7 show the recent globally and annually averaged observed concentrations for the gases of most concern, CO_2 , CH_4 , and N_2O (see Sections 2.2, 6.3 and 8.3 for more detailed discussion of these and other key gases).
+Key indicators of global climate change also include the changing concentrations of the radiatively important greenhouse gases that are important drivers for this change (e.g., Denman et al., 2007; Forster et al., 2007).
+Figures 1.5 through 1.7 show the recent globally and annually averaged observed concentrations for the gases of most concern, CO2, CH4, and N2O (see Sections 2.2, 6.3 and 8.3 for more detailed discussion of these and other key gases).
 As discussed in the later chapters, accurate measurements of these long-lived gases come from a number of monitoring stations throughout the world.
 The observations in these figures are compared with the projections from the previous IPCC assessments.